-These valuation results are in effect a snapshot of the Fund as at 31 March 2013.
+These valuation results are effectively a snapshot of the Fund as at 31 March 2013.
 Since that date, various events have had an effect on the financial position of the Fund.
-Whilst we have not explicitly altered the valuation results to allow for these events, a short discussion of these "post-valuation events" can still be beneficial in understanding the variability of pension funding.
+Whilst we have not explicitly altered the valuation results to allow for these events a short discussion of these "post-valuation events" can still be beneficial in understanding likelihood of meeting the various funding objectives.